 This course is designed to provide students with an introduction to and experience in Help Desk operations.
 Students will learn the fundamentals of Tier 1 call taking and customer service.
-Prerequisite: IT 123 and IT 124.
+Prerequisite: IT 123 and IT 124 or CNT 123 and CNT 124.